What is credit card travel insurance?

 Some policies may cover the policyholder for the cost of any excess they may need to pay to a rental car hire company in the event of an accident involving the rented vehicle.
 This cover is sometimes included as a benefit under a broader travel insurance policy or can be added separately.

-The best credit card with complimentary travel insurance will vary depending on your own circumstances and needs, such as spending habits and travel frequency.
+The best credit card travel insurance will vary depending on your circumstances and needs, such as spending habits and travel frequency.
 Other factors to consider include:

 • Annual fees: credit cards with travel insurance usually come with higher annual fees.

-• Other card features: it’s important to see what other features the credit card may offer, such as complimentary airport lounge access, ability to earn frequent flyer points, or rewards points.
+• Other card features: it’s important to see what other features the credit card may offer, such as complimentary airport lounge access, frequent flyer points, or rewards points.
 You may also want to consider the card type and network it uses.

 • What’s covered: the complimentary travel insurance may not suit your specific travel needs, so it’s important to read through what is and isn’t covered before opening a credit card account for its complimentary travel insurance.